Signage and rules of conduct

 Difficult

-Demanding MTB route with numerous dangerous moments, which exceeds the maximum gradient of the red route and whose route characteristics are even more difficult.
+Demanding MTB route with numerous hazardous sections, exceeding the maximum gradient of the red route and with even more challenging characteristics.
 MTB equipment is mandatory.
-Riding with foresight and adapting to the situation is required.
+Riding requires situational awareness and foresight.

 Rules of conduct

-• Always drive at a controlled speed and at half speed, especially on bends, as obstacles are to be expected at all times (e.g. stones, branches, temporarily stored wood, grazing cattle, pasture grates, barriers, tractor forestry machines, vehicles belonging to authorized persons)!
+• Always drive at a controlled speed that allows stopping within half the visible distance, especially on bends, as obstacles are to be expected at all times (e.g. stones, branches, temporarily stored wood, grazing cattle, pasture grates, barriers, tractor forestry machines, vehicles belonging to authorized persons)!

 • Be considerate of hikers and pedestrians and only overtake at walking pace!